TheSimpleFella/Creating-A-Virtual-Machine-/README.md

 - Windows 10</b> (21H2)

-<h2>Below are a list of steps and screenshots that demonstrate how to easily create a nd access a virtual machine in Microsoft Azure.</h2>
+<h2>Below are a list of steps and screenshots that demonstrate how to easily created and accessed a virtual machine in Microsoft Azure.</h2>

 1. Created a Resource Group.
 Selected the "Resource Group" tab.